 In hair care, ylang ylang is a hair rejuvenator, stimulates scalp circulation, and is believed to encourage hair growth.
 It helps condition and brighten dull hair and balances the production of sebum making it good for all hair types.

 Aromatherapy Properties: The soothing scent creates feelings of peace and warmth by restoring mental harmony and balance.
 Ylang Ylang promotes relaxation, calms anxiety and fatigue, and promotes the faster onset of sleep.
 Its penetrating and sweet aroma also improves mood and helps to stimulate positive feelings.
-Its sweet, euphoric aroma is often irresistible and regarded by many as an aphrodisiac.
+Its sweet, euphoric aroma inspires romance and is regarded by many as an aphrodisiac.

 Ylang Extra, I, II, III and Complete: What's the Difference?

 When botanicals are steam distilled to produce essential oils the aromatic molecules that are the smallest, the lightest, and the most delicate notes escape first.
 Then throughout the distillation process, the larger and heavier aromatic molecules are released.